JonasPfi/rpi4-os/README.md

 # Build Instructions

-This project uses a Makefile to automate the build process and generate the `kernel8.img` file.
+This project uses a sh to automate the build process and generate the `kernel8.img` file.
 Follow the steps below to successfully compile the project:

 ## Prerequisites